Peter Stuyvesant: External threats

-The colony of New Netherland had severe external problems.
-The population was too small and contentious, and the Company provided little military support.
-The most serious was the economic rivalry with England regarding trade.
-Secondarily there were small scale military conflicts with neighboring Indian tribes, involving fights between mobile bands on the one hand, and scattered small Dutch outposts on the other.
-With a large area and limited population, defense was a major challenge.
+The colony of New Netherland, with a large area, a small fractious population, and paltry military backing from the profit-minded Company, was hard pressed to defend itself.
+The most serious threat came from the trading rivalry with England.
+Second were the conflicts with neighboring Indian tribes whose small war bands raided the scattered Dutch outposts.
 Stuyvesant's greatest success came in dealing with the Delaware River colony of New Sweden, which he invaded and annexed in 1655.

-Relations with the English Connecticut Colony were strained, with disputes over ownership of land in the Connecticut valley, and in eastern Long island.
-The treaty of Hartford of 1650 was advantageous to the English, as Stuyvesant gave up claims to the Connecticut Valley while gaining only a small portion of Long island.
+Relations with the English Connecticut Colony were strained, with land disputes in the Connecticut valley and eastern Long island.
+The treaty of Hartford of 1650 was a victory for the English, as Stuyvesant gave up claims to the Connecticut Valley while gaining only a small portion of Long island.
 In any case, Connecticut settlers ignored the treaty and steadily poured into the Hudson Valley, where they agitated against Stuyvesant.

-In 1664, England sent an expeditionary force to capture New Netherland.
-The colony's settlers refused to fight, forcing Stuyvesant to surrender and demonstrating the dilemma of domestic dissatisfaction, small size, and overwhelming external pressures with inadequate military support from the Company that was fixated on profits.
+Eventually in 1664, England sent an expeditionary force to capture New Netherland.
+The colony's settlers refused to fight, forcing Stuyvesant to surrender and ending the Dutch era of the colony.